catamphetamine/webpack-isomorphic-tools/README.md

 }
 ```

+## What are webpack-assets.json?

+This file is needed for `webpack-isomorphic-tools` operation on server.
+It is created by a custom Webpack plugin and is then read from the filesystem by `webpack-isomorphic-tools` server instance.
+When you `require(path_to_an_asset)` an asset on server then what you get is simply what's there in this file corresponding to this `path_to_an_asset` key (under the `assets` section).

 ## What are Webpack stats?

 [Webpack stats](https://github.com/webpack/docs/wiki/node.js-api#stats) are a description of all the modules in a Webpack build.
-When running in development mode Webpack stats are output to a file named `webpack-stats.json` in the same folder as your `webpack-assets.json` file.
+When running in debug mode Webpack stats are output to a file named `webpack-stats.json` in the same folder as your `webpack-assets.json` file.
 One may be interested in the contents of this file when writing custom `filter`, `path` or `parser` functions.
 This file is not needed for operation, it's just some debugging information.

 ## What's a "module"?